-Documenting methods using method types only leaves out crucial information about the implementation of a method and its role within the class.
-Method types are of most value in interface specifications.
-Method properties, in contrast, are of highest value in the implementation of a class or interface.
+Documenting methods using only method types leaves out crucial information about the implementation of a method and its role within the class.
+Method types are outward-looking, which is why they are of most value in interface specifications.
+Method properties, in contrast, are inward-looking, which is why they are of highest value in the implementation of a class or interface.

-In this article, we distinguish four general categories of method properties plus further C++-specific method properties.
-The categories are class implementation, inheritance interface, class/instance level distinction and convenience.
+In this article, we distinguish four general method properties plus further Java-specific method properties.
+The general properties are class implementation, inheritance interface, class/instance level distinction and convenience.

-• Class implementation.
+- Class implementation.
 The class implementation property defines how the method is implemented.
-Its values primitive, composed, or regular describe how methods in a class interact and depend on each other.

-- Inheritance interface.
+Its values primitive, composed, or regular describe how methods in a class interact and depend on each other. - Inheritance interface.
 The inheritance interface property defines the role of the method in the inheritance interface of a class.
-Its values hook, template, and regular describe how subclasses are to use them. - Class/instance level distinction.
+Its values hook, template, or regular describe how subclasses are to use them. - Class/instance level distinction.
 The class/instance distinction level property of a method defines whether the method is a class-level or an instance-level method.
-Its values are instance, class, and static-class. - Convenience.
+Its values are instance, class-instance, and class. - Convenience.
 The convenience property defines whether the method implements its service itself or is a wrapper around a (typically) more complicated method.
 The property may be set or not.

-Next to these general method properties, C++ provides further property dimensions as keywords on the language level.
-These properties include accessibility (public, protected, etc. plus associated access rules), constness, and others.
-The C++-specific dimensions are not discussed in this article, because they can be found in any C++ programming book and are well-known to most C++ developers.
+Next to these general method properties, Java provides further property dimensions as keywords on the language level.
+These properties include accessibility (public, protected, etc. plus associated access rules), evolution (final, deprecated), and others.
+The Java-specific dimensions are not discussed in this article, because they can be found in any Java programming book and are well-known to most Java developers.

-The following sections describe the general method properties and show they can be used to improve communication among developers as well as documentation of source code.
+The following sections describe the general method properties and show how they can be used to improve the communication among developers and the documentation of source code.